alicedoherty/SWENG-project-2022/README.md

   - Create new network with RPC URL "HTTP://127.0.0.1:7545" and Chain ID "1337"
   - "Import account" using private key of first account on Ganache

+## Setting up Ganache
+1. After creating a new workspace (by selecting "Quickstart"), save it by pressing the "Save" button in the top right.

+2. Press the settings cog in top right, and press "Add Project" and select the `truffle-config.js` file from the main repo folder.

+3. Click the "Contracts" tab and then "PublishContent" to see the data stored in the blockchain.

+4. In the "Transactions" tab, you can click on a transaction and see the contract function calls, inputs, etc.